Shivani-Sd/Sudoku-Solver/README.md

 While it's a simple app with minimal UI for now (think efficiency!), I'm already brainstorming some exciting optimizations and features to add.

+You can find a working demo of the app here https://sudoku-solver-green.vercel.app/

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).